China National Offshore Oil Corporation: 2014 onwards

 In June 2014, CNOOC agreed a deal with BP worth around $20 billion that would see the latter supplying the former with liquefied natural gas.
+Also in June 2014, the company was developing a new project near the Weizhou Island Terminal, located about 80 nautical miles east of the Vietnamese border.

+CNOOC had a net profit of $92.5 million in 2016, which was 97 percent lower than the previous year.

 On June 5, 2018, CNOOC Gas and Power Group Co.
 Ltd., a subsidiary of China National Offshore Oil Corporation (CNOOC), China's largest LNG importer and terminal operator, has recently signed a memorandum of understanding (MOU) with the Philippine fuel retailer Phoenix Petroleum to study, plan, and develop a liquefied natural gas (LNG) receiving terminal project in the Philippines.

 In September 2018, it also signed a memorandum of understanding with Nigerian National Petroleum Corporation on the production of biofuel.

 In 2019, CNOOC was awarded the Theoretical Technology and Major Discoveries of Deep Large-scale Condensate Gas Field Exploration in the Bohai Bay Basin by the National Award for Science and Technology Progress, a state-level science and technology award established by the Chinese State Council.

+In 2022 profits of CNOOC doubled to $20.6 billion from $10.2 billion in the previous year.
+There was an 8.9% increase in total oil and gas output.

+In August 2023, CNOOC and Petrobras agreed on strategic cooperation in the areas of oil refining and chemical engineering, engineering and oil services, green and low-carbon energy, and crude oil trading.
+This will be in addition to the existing Brazilian assets of CNOOC — 7.34% of the shares in an integrated development project, the deepwater Buzios field, and 9.65% of the shares in the development of the Mero oil field.

+In May 2023, CNOOC reported that a demonstration project of a deep-sea floating wind farm «Haiyou Guanlan», located near the Wenchang oil fields in the west of the South China Sea, 136 kilometers from the shore and 120 meters deep, fed electricity into the grid.
+With an installed capacity of 7.25 MW, the platform can produce up to 22 million kWh of electricity.
+This could save almost 10 million cubic metres of natural gas and reduce carbon dioxide emissions by 22,000 tons per year.

+CNOOC Energy Holdings USA, a CNOOC subsidiary, was sold to INEOS in December 2024 for $2 billion.